-- When was the child brought into foster care? - Was the child previously in foster care? - How many placements has he/she had? - Is there a current case plan?
+- When was the child initially brought into foster care? - Is there a current case plan?
 If yes, will you bring a copy with the child?
-If no, when is the first case planning conference? - Who is the social worker? - What is the social worker's telephone number? - What is the social worker's After Hours contact information? - Who is the supervisor?
-What is the supervisor's telephone number? - What is the supervisor's After Hours contact information? - Who is the child's attorney (guardian ad litem)? - Is the child coming from another foster home? - Why is the child being removed from that home? - May I contact the former foster parents concerning the child? - What is the per diem for this child? - When will I receive the first payment? - What is the permanency plan for the child? - What is the anticipated length of stay for this child? - Does the child have clothing or any other belongings with him/her? - Is there anything special I should know about this child? - Is a car seat or booster seat available, if needed?
+If no, when is the first case planning conference? - Who is the social worker?
+What is their contact information during office hours and after hours? - Who is the supervisor?
+What is the supervisor's telephone number and after hours contact information? - Is the child coming from another foster home? - If so, why is the child being removed from that home? - May I contact the former foster parents concerning the child?

-Please keep in mind that the R&C or SSW will probably not have the answers to all of these questions at the time of placement, but should provide you with the information as soon as it becomes available to them.
+Please keep in mind that the R&C or SSW will probably not have the answers to all of these questions at the time of placement but should provide you with the information as soon as it becomes available to them.
 There are some instances when the SSW doesn't have any of this information.
 In cases where children are abandoned, even the most basic information, like the child's name, may not be known.
 As information becomes available it should be shared with you and vice versa.
-Don't hesitate to call the SSW when you have questions.
+Don't hesitate to call the SSW

-DISASTER PLANNING
+DISASTER AND EMERGENCY PREPAREDNESS PLANNING

 Disaster can strike quickly and without warning.
 It can force you to evacuate or confine you to your home.
 What would your family do if you didn't have water, gas, electricity, or telephones?
-Help will be on its way, but might not reach you for days.
-Disasters can be frightening for adults, but may be particularly traumatic for children.
+Help will be on its way but might not reach you for days.
+Disasters can be frightening for adults but may be particularly traumatic for children.
 Children depend on their routine and will look to their parents or caregiver in time of emergency for a sense that things will be okay.
 Knowing what to do is your best protection against disaster and also your responsibility to your family.
 Families will make it through a disaster if they work together as a team and take time to prepare for different events that could happen.

 Your family should prepare a Family Disaster Plan together and practice every six months to help everyone remember what to do in case of an emergency.